 They mocked the guidance on social media this week, pointing out that it could preclude the study of certain fundamental aspects of the curriculum.

-"Just wait till they hear about that Jesus fella they talk about in RE," one teacher tweeted welcomed the call for schools to avoid reinforcing stereotypes.
+"Just wait till they hear about that Jesus fella they talk about in RE," one teacher tweeted.

 In particular, citizenship teachers fear that the broad nature of the documents could lead schools to avoid discussing difficult topics altogether.